NO. TO SPOILERS.

 SO. when Santiago was talking to his heart, he was accessing deeper guidance within himself realzing/ remembering things he’s already known.

-This book is a goldmine for occult and mystical practices and if i would have to give a follow up book rec from papa Coelho it’d be like the flowing river and by the river piedera.
+This book is a goldmine for occult and mystical practices and if I would have to give a follow up book rec from papa Coelho it’d be like the flowing river and by the river piedera.
 THE CLOUD AND THE SAND DUNE BEST.
 GOOD SHIT.
-BREAK MY HEART in the best way.
+BREAK MY HEART in the best way kind of short story.

 Give me some mystical story recs below or books you think I should review: